Kelli OBrien Kelli OBrien

 Many women are never told this.

-It’s possible to bleed without actually ovulating.
-This is called an anovulatory cycle.
+It's possible to bleed without actually ovulating, which is called an anovulatory cycle.

 Multiple LH Surges Do Not Mean Multiple Ovulations